andrikkos9/Odin-project-/README.md

-# iGEMox2016
+The Odin project odyssey
-Sharing cod for the oxford wiki 2016
+Sharing code for my knowledge in the Odin project